terraform-linters/tflint-plugin-sdk/README.md

 Please refer to [tflint-ruleset-template](https://github.com/terraform-linters/tflint-ruleset-template) for an example plugin implementation using this SDK.

-For more details on the API, see [tflint](https://pkg.go.dev/github.com/terraform-linters/tflint-plugin-sdk/tflint) and [helper](https://pkg.go.dev/github.com/terraform-linters/tflint-plugin-sdk/helper) packages on pkg.go.dev.
+For more details on the API, see https://pkg.go.dev/github.com/terraform-linters/tflint-plugin-sdk.

 ## Developing